redxaxder/7DRL2023/plans.md

   - display recent STEPS of NPC
   - national flags
   - portraits
+  - animate ire generation
+    - red flash?
+  - animate contagion
+    - colored balls move from neighbors
+    - look at ncase crowds sim

 ambitious extras:
-  - relationships
-    - relationships evolution rules
-    - relationships somehow have tactical importance
-      - PC's dance partner may generate extra (or less) IRE among related NPCs
-  - NPC traits
+  - missions?

 notes on CONTAGION mechanic:
   - there is a graph of relationships between NPCs
     - each pair of NPCs is either connected or not
   - some player actions cause connections to form/break
-  - each NPC has a CONTAGION state: on or off
+  - each NPC has a CONTAGION state: SUPPORT/NEUTRAL/OPPOSE
   - between dances, CONTAGION can spread from an NPC to its connections
-    - each NPC has a threshold. if the proortion of ON neighbors is above the threshold, this NPC switches to ON
+    - each NPC has a saturation theshold. if the proportion of SUPPORT/OPPOSE neighbors is above the threshold, this NPC switches to SUPPORT/OPPOSE
+    - if both SUPPORT and OPPOSE cross the threshold, switch to NEUTRAL
   - some NPCs have alliances/grudges
     - an alliance causes their conection to be restored at the start of the next dance
     - a grudge similarly breaks the connection
   - you win the game if at the end a set of key NPCs are ON
+  - after every night there is one "round" of contagion calculation
+    - assign a random order to all of the NPCs in order, flip it if necessary
+    - after the end of the player's interference, it calculates until stable or looping?  (detect loops somehow if needed)

 notes on PICKPICKET/PLANT: